mecid/mecid.github.io/_posts/2020-11-24-commands-in-swiftui.md

 ![commands](/public/commands1.png)

 As you can see in the example above, you can attach the commands modifier to any scene in your app and provide a *CommandBuilder* closure. *CommandBuilder* is a function builder like *ViewBuilder*, but instead of views, it builds commands.
 You can use primitive command types provided by SwiftUI to compose them together and build your own unique main menu experience.

+> A scene is a part of an app’s user interface with a lifecycle managed by the system.
+To learn more take a look at my ["Managing scenes in SwiftUI"](/2020/08/26/managing-scenes-in-swiftui/) post.

 *CommandMenu* is a primitive command type that accepts a title for your menu item and a *ViewBuilder* closure that will be used to build menu items.
 You can use *Button, Picker, Divider, Toggle,* and other SwiftUI views to build your command view hierarchy.